Gavin-Yinld/coMethy/README.md

 ```
 # How to Use

 ## Step 1.
-K-means clustering to divide the genomic with distinct methylation level
+K-means clustering to divide genome with distinct methylation levels
 `coMethy` takes the methylation profile of input genomic loci in target methylomes.
-A numeric matrix is needed as input with each row denotes a genomic loci, each column denotes a sample and each value denotes the methylation level.
+A numeric matrix is needed as input with each row denoting a genomic locus, each column denoting a sample, and the corresponding entry containing the methylation level.
 ```R
 library("coMethy")